-The Maine Island Trail is a 375-mile water trail that connects over 250 sites along the entire length of the Maine coast.
+The Maine Island Trail is a 375-mile water trail that connects 220 sites and 233 shoreside resources along the entire length of the Maine coast.
 Created for recreational use and mostly accessible by boat, the Trail offers public access to some of the most remarkable natural places in Maine.
 The Trail is made possible by generous landowners who allow access to their properties trusting that users will be responsible recreators, and dedicated volunteers that help MITA conduct critical stewardship work on the Trail.

 Unlike a hiking trail, there is no prescribed route along the Maine Island Trail.
 Most users choose to explore it gradually over time, and many choose to stay local and enjoy a favorite site or two near home.
 Of course, there are adventure seekers who set out to paddle, sail, motor, or row the entire length of the Trail in one trip.
 How you choose to engage with the Maine Island Trail is entirely up to you!

 The Trail is based on handshake agreements with public and private landowners who share a common commitment to coastal access and stewardship.
 There are no contracts that govern the Trail, and landowners are free to move their properties on or off the Trail at any time.
 Because of this, the Trail is constantly changing.
 Sites are frequently added and sometimes removed, usage guidelines are revised based on owner preferences, and stewardship strategies are adjusted to meet changing environmental conditions.